EFS-OpenSource/Thetis/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 - Execution-Command:
-- Brief description of the used data set
+- Brief description of the used dataset

 **Environment:**
  - OS: